pyeve/eve-demo/README.rst

         }
     }

-Each resource item is provided with some important, additional fields:
+Each resource item is provided with some important additional fields, all handled automatically by the API:

 =========== =================================================================
 Field       Description